 Northlake Town Manager Drew Corn calls the StarCenter "a catalyst for planned adjacent developments" that will drive economic growth and attract people from surrounding communities including Flower Mound, Highland Village, Argyle, and Denton.

-The Town of Northlake passed a bond in November 2023 to fund the facility (costs have been updated to $55 million from the original $45 million estimate), which will be owned by the town and operated by the Dallas Stars.
+The Town of Northlake passed a bond in November 2023 to fund the facility, which is owned by the town and operated by the Dallas Stars under a 30-year lease.
 Northlake residents made it clear in town surveys: they wanted more retail, more restaurants, and more amenities.
 This is how you get them.

-Council member Brian Montini summarized it well: "This is really about investing in our future and controlling our destiny.
+Council member Brian Montini summarized it well before the facility opened: "This is really about investing in our future and controlling our destiny.
 It gives us a sense of totality and a masterplan for that area so we can bring in what the residents are asking for."

 Chadwick Farms: The Mixed-Use Development Surrounding StarCenter